-These six benefits will be phased out between October 2013 (or earlier for certain claimants in Oldham, Tameside, Warrington and Wigan) and 2017.
-By the end of this period, people will need to claim Universal Credit instead.
+These six benefits are being phased out between October 2013 and 2017.
+By the end of this period, all claimants will need to claim Universal Credit instead.

 Universal Credit includes money for basic living costs, children and housing.

-If you’re currently receiving any of these six benefits, you’ll have your claims transferred to Universal Credit between April 2014 and 2017.
+If you’re currently receiving any of these six benefits, you’ll have your claims transferred to Universal Credit before 2017.
 The amount of money you get won’t be reduced when this happens, as long as your circumstances stay the same.

 If you’re receiving one of these six benefits, the Department for Work and Pensions (DWP) will contact you.
 You don’t need to do anything until then.

-All existing Disability Living Allowance claimants who are aged between 1664 will eventually be affected by the introduction of Personal Independence Payment, but this won’t take place until 2015 at the earliest.
+Anyone who is still claiming Disability Living Allowance and is aged 16-64 will eventually be affected by the introduction of Personal Independence Payment, but this change won’t take place until 2015 at the earliest.